PACER-PHII/PacerDocs/docs/source/server.rst

 * ``docker-compose-apps.yml`` consist of the application components that manage the PACER workflow.

 To build and deploy the compose project follow these steps from the command line.
 1. Review and confirm configration of the yaml files before installation.
-Refer to :ref:`Configuration` for more detailed instructions
+Refer to :ref:`server configuration` for more detailed instructions
 2. Build the database and application projects

 .. code-block:: console
-    docker-compose -f docker-compose-db.yml build
-    docker-compose -f docker-compose-apps.yml
+docker-compose -f docker-compose-db.yml build docker-compose -f docker-compose-apps.yml

 This will build deployable images for 6 different containers.